 - Connect with and research employers, jobs and internships

 - Submit applications for employment opportunities

 - Sign up for On-campus Interviews & Practice Interviews

 - View sample resumes, cover letters and other Career Services resources

 Students and alumni view Student/Alumni FAQs about Handshake.
 When working with students, please refer them to the Handshake tile on our main Career Services page.

 Faculty and staff are encouraged to request their own student account in Handshake.
 Having an account allows you to assist students, view important career fairs and other career development events, and search jobs and employers.
 To request a Handshake account, simply email your request to our staff at email@example.com.

 Part-Time On-campus Job Postings

-Beginning July, 2019, all part-time on-campus jobs will be posted in Handshake.
+All part-time on-campus jobs are posted in Handshake.
 This allows students to use one system, Handshake, to search for all employment opportunities: part-time, internships and full-time jobs.
-To post an on-campus part-time job for your department, you will need to create your ESU Handshake account, then you will post the job within Handshake.
-To view screen shots of creating your account, view creating a Handshake account.pdf.
-To view screen shots of posting a part-time on-campus job, view the PDF posting on campus.pdf or if you would just like a detailed list of steps to post your position, view the PDF of the posting on campus.pdf list version.
+To post an on-campus part-time job for your department, you will first need to create your ESU Handshake account, then you will post the job within Handshake.

 *If you need assistance with starting the process, please contact Career Services at 341-5407.